01 of 04

 - If the paint still has a raised edge, switch to the sharp tool.
 If not, consider moving to the wire brush to smooth out the edge.

-- Press the scraper end under the raised edge of the paint.
+- Press the scraper end of the sharp tool under the raised edge of the paint.
 Gently press forward until the scraper will not easily lift the paint.
+Take care not to gouge the wood when working with a sharp scraper.

 An electric heat gun rated for 1,000 watts or more is a valuable tool for preparing the paint for easier scraping.
 While heat guns are slow, they are effective.
 Do not confuse a heat gun with a butane torch.
 A heat gun can get very hot but it does not produce a flame.
-A butane torch does produce a flame and should not be used as an aid for scraping paint.
-You can also use heat guns for other purposes, such as gently thawing frozen pipes.
+A butane torch does produce a flame and should not be used as an aid for scraping paint, due to the safety risks.

-How to Scrape Paint With a Heat Gun
+How to Remove Paint With a Heat Gun

 - With the heat gun unplugged, fit one of the included scrapers onto the end of the heat gun.
-Many heat guns come with a variety of matching scrapers.
+Many heat guns come with a variety of matching scraper heads.

 - Plug in the heat gun.
-Begin with the heat gun turned to low.
+Begin with the heat gun turned to its LOW setting.
 Increase the heat as needed.

-- Hold it close to the paint and let the paint heat up for about 20 seconds.
+- Hold the tip of the tool close to the paint and let the paint heat up for about 20 seconds.

 Alternatively, if the heat gun does not come with attachments: